Budget Fact Sheet - Aged Care

 Stakeholders were consulted to ensure funding is distributed in a more flexible and targeted way, with minimal regulatory burden without jeopardising the viability of aged care services.
-All programmes previously eligible for the Workforce Supplement will benefit from this redirection.
+All programs previously eligible for the Workforce Supplement will benefit from this redirection.

 Residential, home care and flexible care providers will receive an increase in funding of 2.4 per cent of their basic subsidy from 1 July 2014.
-Eligible grant programmes such as the Commonwealth Home and Community Care Programme will also receive a 2.4 per cent increase in their funding.
+Eligible grant programs such as the Commonwealth Home and Community Care Programme will also receive a 2.4 per cent increase in their funding.

 As part of this, more money will be delivered to eligible regional, rural and remote providers through a 20 per cent increase to the Viability Supplement payments from 1 July 2014.

 Other measures announced in the 2014 Budget include:

 - Reducing the annual growth rate in the Commonwealth Home Support Programme from 2018-19 to 3.5 per cent above indexation, to align with the growth in Australia’s ageing population.
 No individual person or provider will have their current funding cut as a result of this proposal and growth funding will continue to be allocated.